izzybaer/goat-fellows/README.md

   * open an issue through this github repository and select 'enhancement' as the label.
 * Issues will be reviewed by a moderator weekly.

+# Architecture

+* This API is structured in a RESTful architecture pattern.
+The frameworks we used were express.js (middleware, node.js web application framework), node.js (JS runtime built on Chromes V8 JS engine), and mongodb(open source document database for querying and indexing).

+# Middleware

+* The express router middleware provides us with a base routing capability.
+  * The handle-errors module implements and extends the http-errors npm middleware package.
+  * An auth middleware module leverages two npm modules (jsonwebtoken, bcrypt) and the node.crypto module to provide user sign-up and user login functionality in addition to session authorization and authentication(using basic auth and bearer auth).
+  * The mongoose npm module (that has the worlds worst docs) is used to interact with the mongo database.

+# Lib

+* This directory holds all of our middleware files that we created as well as our server, including:
+  * basic auth middleware(authorization)
+  * bearer auth middleware(authentication)
+  * error middleware(basic)
+  * s3 upload middleware(streaming multer storage engine for AWS s3)

+# Model

+* This directory holds our three models:
+  * Goat - contains a mongoose model Schema with properties related to our goat.
+  * Guardian - contains a mongoose model Schema with properties related to our guardian.
+  * User - contains a mongoose model Schema with properties required for a user.
+    * The user Schema has methods attached to it for creating a user, creating a token, creating a tokenSeed, hashing a password, and password hash compare.

+# MVP Schema Diagram

+# Routes

+## POST /api/signup

+* The POST route requires the user to provide a username, password, and email, and basic auth gives them a tokenSeed.
+  * This route will create a new user by providing a username, password, and email address in the body of the request.
+  * Creating a new user is required to store and access data later.
+  * This request must be completed before attempting to use the api/signup route.

+{"username":"izzybaer", "password":"iLovegoats!2115", "email":"izabellabaer@gmail.com"}

+* A token will be returned that will only be used for the api/login route.
+  * After signing in you will receive a new token that will be a reference for all future routes.

+## POST /api/goats

+*

+## GET /api/login

+* This GET route requires an Authorization header, and the user to provide a username and password.
+  * The Authorization header needs to include the username:password of the specific user to be authenticated.
+  * Logging in will return a brand new token that will be used for future user ID reference.

+## GET /api/goats/:id

+* This GET route requires a userID and a guardianID
+  * This route will return a new goat posting on the site, with all of the properties the goat model requires.
+  * Once a users token is verified by Bearer auth they will be allowed to create a post.

+## GET /api/guardians/:id

+* This GET route requires a guardianID
+  * This route will return a new guardian body with all of the properties that the guardian model requires.
+  * Once a users token is verified by Bearer auth they will be allowed to create themselves as a guardian.